UpendoVentures/generator-upendodnn/README.md

 * [DNN: Building Enterprise & Team Friendly Solutions & Extensions with UpendoDNN](https://www.youtube.com/watch?v=ZD1p5DDlY2E)

+## First-Timers: How to Use

+1. Install the generator as shown above.
+2. Create and navigate to a folder where you wish to begin your new DNN-based solution. (command line example is above)
+3. Run `yo upendodnn` in CMD or Powershell in that folder.
+4. For the first time, you'll want to always first choose the `Solution` scaffold and step through the wizard.
+5. Once the solution scaffold is created, run `yo upendodnn` again to add your other desired DNN solutions/projects.
+6. After you add the desired solution/project, open the original Solution scaffold in Visual Studio and add the new project to this main solution.
+7. Build your awesome DNN extension(s) as you see fit.
+Everything is now under one easy to open, run, code, build, and commit to source control solution.
+8. Say hi to Will at [DNN Summit](https://www.dnnsummit.org/) and [DNN-Connect](https://www.dnn-connect.org/). :)

 ## More Documentation

 Want to learn more or how to build the generator code locally?